SAP/spartacus-docs/_pages/dev/features/product-multi-dimensional.md

 ## SEO Customizations

-With multi-dimensional products, there can be numerous similar product pages, such as when a base product comes in many sizes and colors.
+With multi-dimensional products, there is the potential to have a lot of similar product pages, for example, in the case of a base product that has many sizes and colors.

-There is no one-size-fits-all solution to this issue.
-To ensure a minimal, safe, and extensible setup in Spartacus, the `robots.txt` is configured to `FOLLOW, NOINDEX` for products that cannot be purchased.
+There is no single way to address this issue.
+To ensure a minimal, safe, and extensible setup in Spartacus, the `robots.txt` is set to `FOLLOW, NOINDEX` for products that cannot be purchased.

 For more details, refer to the `ProductPageMetaResolver` in the source code.

 ## Disabling Variants

-The multi-dimensional feature is CMS-driven, meaning it can be disabled through the CMS by marking the component as inactive or by removing the component entirely from the page template.
+The multi-dimensional products feature is CMS-driven, so it can be disabled through the CMS by marking the component as inactive, or by removing the component completely from the page template.

-In the app module, the configuration for the multi-dimensional feature should also be removed.
+In the app module, the configuration for the multi-dimensional products feature should also be removed.